nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 ### 4.9 Client management
 Client subsystems are managed with ``xrdsst client`` subcommands, new subsystem client can be added with ``xrdsst client add``, the subsystem parameters should be specified in the configuration ``clients`` section.
 Further subsystem registration can proceed with ``xrdsst client register``.
+Subsystem parameters are updated with ``xrdsst client update``.

 ### 4.10 Service management
 Services and service descriptions are managed with ``xrdsst service`` subcommands.
 Adding REST/OPENAPI3/WSDL service descriptions